Co-founder at Movinhand & Enrollhand

 Focus on businesses who share your vision for a dynamic summer experience for the community’s children.

-Your School Website Matters
+Is Your School Website Dynamic?

 Share information about your summer camp on your website.
 Make that information highly visible and accessible for parents.